Developer Settler

 FarmDash Agent Hub Complete Manual: Every Skill, SDK, and MCP Tool Explained

 The single source of truth for FarmDash's agent stack.
-Five OpenClaw skills, the MCP server, the @farmdash/agent-kit TypeScript SDK, and the Signal Architect REST API — fully documented with composition patterns, tier limits, signing model, and zero-custody architecture.
+Ten OpenClaw skills, the 47-tool MCP server, the @farmdash/agent-kit TypeScript SDK, and the Signal Architect REST API - fully documented with composition patterns, tier limits, signing model, and zero-custody architecture.

 T